libgd/libgd/src/readme.txt

 gdImageFill(im, 50, 50, red);
 /* ...
-Do something with the image, such as saving it to a file... */ /* Destroy it */
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);
-[186]gdImageDestroy(im);

    void gdImageSetBrush(gdImagePtr im, gdImagePtr brush) _(FUNCTION)_
           A "brush" is an image used to draw wide, shaped strokes in another image.
-Just as a paintbrush is not a single point, a brush image need not be a single pixel. _Any_ gd image can be used as a brush, and by setting the transparent color index of the brush image with [187]gdImageColorTransparent, a brush of any shape can be created.
-All line-drawing functions, such as [188]gdImageLine and [189]gdImagePolygon, will use the current brush if the special "color" [190]gdBrushed or [191]gdStyledBrushed is used when calling them.
+Just as a paintbrush is not a single point, a brush image need not be a single pixel. _Any_ gd image can be used as a brush, and by setting the transparent color index of the brush image with gdImageColorTransparent, a brush of any shape can be created.
+All line-drawing functions, such as gdImageLine and gdImagePolygon, will use the current brush if the special "color" gdBrushed or gdStyledBrushed is used when calling them.

           gdImageSetBrush is used to specify the brush to be used in a particular image.
 You can set any image to be the brush.
 If the